Matej Dodig

 Matej Dodig (born 19 July 2005) is a Croatian tennis player.
-He has a career-high ATP singles ranking of world No. 236 achieved on 17 November 2025 and a doubles ranking of No. 356 achieved on 21 July 2025.
+He has a career-high ATP singles ranking of world No. 171 achieved on 14 September 2026 and a doubles ranking of No. 356 achieved on 21 July 2025.
+He is currently the No. 5 player from Croatia.

 He is not directly related to fellow Croatian tennis player Ivan Dodig.

 Professional career

 2023: Professional debut, first ITF title

 In March 2023, a week after making his professional debut, Dodig won his first title at the $15k event in Rovinj without dropping a set.

 2024: ATP Tour debut and first win, top 300

 Dodig made his ATP Tour debut after receiving a wildcard for the main draw of his home tournament, the Croatia Open Umag, and recorded his first ATP win over qualifier Enzo Couacaud.

 2025: First Challenger title, top 250

 Dodig won his first singles Challenger title in Trieste as a qualifier, not dropping a set en route.
-As a result he reached a new career-high ranking of world No. 246 on 14 July 2025, rising more than 120 positions up in the singles rankings.
+As a result, he reached a new career-high ranking of world No. 246 on 14 July 2025, rising more than 120 positions up in the singles rankings.
+He was granted a wildcard in the main draw of the 2025 Croatia Open Umag – Singles, but lost in the first round to Francesco Passaro, 6–4, 1–6, 2–6.

+In the span of May–June 2025, he won two challenger doubles titles with fellow Croat Nino Serdarušić at the Zagreb Open and the Royan Atlantique Open.